Jia0705/project_exam_score/README.md

 ---

+## ❓ Problem Statement

+Is exam score truly a fair measure of student performance or is there more to the story?

+---

 ## 📌 Purpose

 The purpose of this project is to analyze student data and build a machine learning model that predicts exam score, helping to identify the key factors that influence academic performance